 I am an independent and self-motivated individual with a passion for Information Technology, particularly around Cybersecurity.
 Over the past 2 years, I have worked to gain knowledge in a number of systems and have successfully completed training in ITIL 4 and FireEye.
 I am now looking to build on these skills and looking for opportunities in Information Technology related roles.

-Since 2019, I have taught myself how to make a website using only html and CSS.
+Since 2019, I have taught myself how to make a website using html and CSS.
 I am always looking for something interesting to do with computers and technology.
 If I am stuck with something I usually use YouTube to try and find a solution and if I still can't find it then I trial and error myself.
 If you press ctrl + U, you can see the source code for this page which I wrote and edited (with some help from w3schools and omg.lol).